LabyStudio/js-minecraft/README.md

 This is a sandbox that provides all basic features of Minecraft.<br>
 The main purpose of this project is to understand the render and physics engine of Minecraft.<br>
-The source code was ported from the [java-minecraft](https://github.com/LabyStudio/java-minecraft) project.
+The source code builds upon the [js-minecraft](https://github.com/LabyStudio/js-minecraft) project with the integration of [blockly](https://github.com/google/blockly) for graphical coding.

 ![Ingame](.github/assets/ingame.png)<br>
 Click [here](https://labystudio.de/page/minecraft/) for a demo!